maidoudd/eco-docs-en/security-audit.md

-# Security Audits
+# Security Audit

 ## Objective

-For Mi Ecosystem products, we conduct security audits to help to avoid serious user privacy and data security issues during the beta testing stage or after official release.
+For Mi Ecosystem products, we conduct security audit to help to avoid serious user privacy and data security issues during the beta testing stage or after official release.

 ## Focus